 Traditionally guests of garden parties were expected to wear flat shoes, but these days,we have so many fantastic shoe options available to us!
 As someone who generally prefers to wear heels to special occasions and events, even during the day, I opt for block heel sandals or espadrilles.
 Both of these summer shoe styles are acceptable Garden Party attire and also allow you to walk on grassy areas without your heels sinking in!
 Since my dress features a bold pattern, I chose my Circus by Sam Edelman Abigal Platform Sandals in Light Brown, which I picked up at the Deerfoot Meadows Nordstrom Rack (for a steal, may I add!).

 I love that the platform gives me a bit of extra height and helps to elongate the leg — something I always appreciate when I’m wearing midi hemlines!
-Block heels are very on trend this summer and much more comfortable than stilettos to wear for longer periods of time — I’ve added a few new pairs to my wardrobe recently.
+Block heels are very on trend this summer and much more comfortable than stilettos to wear for longer periods of time — I’ve added a few new pairs to my wardrobe recently, which you can check out in my Transitional Shoe Guide.
 I’ve linked this exact pair up for your below, along with some other beautiful nude shoe options that I guarantee you’ll be wearing to all your warm weather occasions for years to come!